abhiaiyer91/ZenActions/README.md

 between templates.
 First people will say....
 "USE BLAZE COMPONENTS".
 Well that api is too huge, and not in my interest.
 At Workpop we have achieved a tremendous amount of reusability by keeping our api simple and in our OWN CONTROL.

-For React?
+For `React`?
 Even with the component system, you will be adding your action layer somewhere.
 Whether you use redux or vanilla flux...actions will live somewhere.
-Utilize the ZenActions package as your action layer.
+Utilize the `ZenActions` package as your action layer.
 Let it bridge your UI and your business logic in a minimal, and powerful way.
 You get to decide the shape of your actions, there is no "right" way...only a vehicle to do so.